aitchfourex/Data-Analysis-Projects/README.md

 ###########################################################################################

-3MySQL Learning and Practice - Creating Databases, Queries, Joins.sql
+3. MySQL Learning and Practice - Creating Databases, Queries, Joins.sql
 > File containing code written while learning and practicing SQL
 > Learned about creating databases, running queries and joins
 > Learned about the structure of relational databases and construction using reference IDs